poliva/ggpo/README.md

 -!- /decline   &lt;nick&gt;	decline a challenge request initiated by &lt;nick&gt;
 -!- /watch     &lt;nick&gt;	watch the game that &lt;nick&gt; is currently playing -!- /whois     &lt;nick&gt;	display information about the user &lt;nick&gt;
--!- /join   &lt;channel&gt;	join the chat/game room &lt;channel&gt;
+-!- /whowas    &lt;nick&gt;	information about &lt;nick&gt; that is no longer connected -!- /join   &lt;channel&gt;	join the chat/game room &lt;channel&gt;
 -!- /list 		list all available channels or chat/game rooms -!- /users (&lt;modifier&gt;)	list all users in the current channel